kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 To generate a payload, there are two flags that you must supply (`-p` and `-f`):

 - The `-p` flag: Specifies what payload to generate
+- The `-f` flag: Specifies the format of the payload

 To see what payloads are available from Framework, you can do: